 The programme leads to a Master of Arts (120 credits) with Language Technology as the main field of study.

 The first semester of the two-year programme provides a starting point for further studies.
 Courses in programming and mathematics give you the skills necessary for performing quantitative analysis of linguistic phenomena and for working with large-scale automatic processing of linguistic data.
 The semester also includes an overview of the various issues and methods typical of language technology.

-The fourth and final semester is dedicated to work on a Master's thesis, where you make an independent and in-depth study of some approach to a language technology problem.
+The fourth and final semester is dedicated to the Master's thesis, in which you conduct an in-depth study of some approaches to a language technology problem.